mapbender/mapbender/docs/architecture/directory_structure.md

 * the php-Cache (var/cache)
 * the logs (var/log)
 * the configuration directory (config)
-* the application kernel (src/Kernel.php) (is called by the FrontendControllers and controlls the whole application)
+* the application kernel (src/Kernel.php) (is called by the FrontendControllers and controls the whole application)
 * the Autoloading (autoload.php)
 * the application specific resource directory (Resources)
 * the command line application for maintaining and management tasks (bin/console)